 getting ready for jet precision aerobatics

-Three years ago, I moved away from Scale Aerobatics (after 29 years) to flying
+Five years ago, I moved away from Scale Aerobatics (after 29 years) to flying

 Jet Precision Aerobatics (F3S).
 I was prompted by a good friend, Chris Tomberlin, to document my experiences in such a way that it may help other pilots who are contemplating on getting into jets.
 Please remember, these are my experiences and I am going to be very careful with what I post, since I would like your travel to be safe and knowledgeable.
 I had to ask a LOT of questions from many jet pilots who helped me along the way.
 I am thankful for all the help and guidance that were allotted to me, and, in so doing this is a conglomeration of all the workable solutions.

 You may agree or disagree with some or even all of my post.
 I may seem to be pushing a particular product (at times), however, those products are the ones that I trust and actually use in my jet.
 I would not advise about something that I do not know about, and would defer to others if so required.
 Let us start from scratch..... and move deeper as we go along.
 Since this is aimed at flying Jet Aerobatics, everything below is aimed in that direction!

 The first thing to consider: AIRCRAFT.

 If you are going to fly Jet Precision Aerobatics, your platform is going to be the workhorse of the entire concept.
 Selecting the right aircraft for you, depends on a few factors:

 (a) The aircraft should be designed for flying aerobatics.

 (b) Choose colors that make it easy for you to decipher what it's doing up there.
 Silver or light blue could be an issue, especially on overcast days.
 Being able to see wings level is the utmost desire!

 (c) Size and weight of aircraft as it pertains to 55lb or going bigger requiring the LTMA-1 (or 2).